 Zcash launched with a protocol revision that we call Sprout.
 A first network upgrade, called Overwinter, activated on the production Zcash network on 26 June 2018 at block height 347500 [Swihart2018].
 A second upgrade, called Sapling, activated on the production network on 28 October 2018 at block height 419200 [Hamdon2018].
+A third upgrade, called Blossom, activated on the production network on 11 December 2019 at block height 653600 [Zcash-Blossom].

-This section summarizes the strategy for upgrading from Sprout to Overwinter to Sapling, and then to future upgrades.
+This section summarizes the strategy for upgrading from Sprout to Overwinter then Sapling then Blossom, and for future upgrades.

-The upgrade mechanism is described in [ZIP-200].
+The network upgrade mechanism is described in [ZIP-200].
 The specifications of the Overwinter upgrade are described in this document, [ZIP-201], [ZIP-202], [ZIP-203], and [ZIP-143].
 The specifications of the Sapling upgrade are described in this document, [ZIP-205], and [ZIP-243].
+The specifications of the Blossom upgrade are described in this document, [ZIP-206], and [ZIP-208].